Introduction to Our Montana Float Fishing Trips

-While Yellowstone River fishing trips are our most popular floats (we float over 120 miles of the Yellowstone), we also fish the Stillwater, Lower Madison, Boulder, and occasionally other Montana rivers.
+While Yellowstone River fishing trips are our most popular floats (we float over 120 miles of the Yellowstone), we also fish the Stillwater, Madison, Boulder, and occasionally other Montana rivers.
 With increasing crowds on “big name” rivers like the Madison and gentle sections of the Yellowstone, small whitewater rivers like the Boulder and Stillwater as well as difficult-to-access portions of big rivers are fast becoming our favorite places to run Montana float trips – and they flat out produce fish.

-On our Montana float fishing trips we utilize both specialized fly fishing drift boats and whitewater rafts set up with fly fishing frames, depending on where we’re fishing.
+We use three types of boats on our Montana float fishing trips: specialized fly fishing drift boats, whitewater rafts set up with fly fishing frames, and ultralight and ultraportable rafts.
+The right boat depends on where and when we’re fishing.
 On deeper, gentler stretches of river with developed accesses, we use drift boats.
-Where the water is shallow or rough or where the boat ramps are just bare spots in the bank down which we slide the boat, we use rafts.
+Where the water is shallow or rough or where the boat ramps are just bare spots in the bank down which we slide the boat, we use some kind of raft.

-Because we use both types of boats on our Montana float trips, we are able to float a wider range of rivers, big to small, than most guides, and also access specific sections of rivers many others cannot.
+Because we use all three types of boats on our Montana float trips, we are able to float a wider range of rivers, big to small, than most guides, and also access specific sections of rivers many others cannot.
 While no river in Montana suitable for day trips is ever devoid of other guides during the core season, we often run water where we go hours rather than minutes without seeing other guides.
 Even when we do see others, odds are the other boats aren’t using flies like ours.

-Float Trip Rates and Options
+2023 Float Trip Rates and Options

 Montana Float Fishing Trips: Season by Season

 Late Spring Float Trips: Early May through sometime in late June or early July is runoff season, when the spring melt brings high, muddy water that’s impossible to fish to most local rivers.
 But not all local rivers.
 The Lower Madison River sees its best fishing of the season at this time.
 On the Yellowstone and especially the Boulder, short clear water windows even in the middle of the melt can bring spectacular fishing.